Skip to content

 Has a client ever sent you an email or left a voice message that required mine detectors to navigate?
 How did you manage it?

-4 responses to “Free Advice Friday: The Words that Spell Doom to Your Freelance Writing Career”
+4 thoughts on “Free Advice Friday: The Words that Spell Doom to Your Freelance Writing Career”

 I see lot of that type of language in complaint letters, and that’s a good way to ensure your complaint is not taken seriously – or resolved.